xuhanz/DailyDose/Reports/week3.md

 No issue at the moment
 3. Plans and goals for next week:<br>
 Setup Android studio and learn the basic mechanism of it<br>
-Start experimenting with the interface<br>
+Start experimenting with the interface; focus on the entry page<br>

 #### Ester: